Joanp131/Llibreria-xarxes-neuronals/README.md

 **About the archives.**

-1.**Carpet: P5.js:** p5.js is a javascript library that allows you to implement [Processing](https://processing.org/) functions in the web browser.
+1. **Carpet: P5.js:** p5.js is a javascript library that allows you to implement [Processing](https://processing.org/) functions in the web browser.
 More information at their [official web page](https://p5js.org/).